ionghitun/projects/README.md

-# default-php
+# php-node

-Simple PHP container
+Simple docker container that includes PHP 8.0 and NODE lts